bcgov/workbc-main/README.md

 **For Windows users**, You need a [version of Windows that is able to run Docker using Hyper-V backend](https://docs.docker.com/desktop/windows/install/), e.g. Windows 10 Pro.

 ## Updating local dev environment after git pull
-Run the update script: `docker-compose exec php scripts/update.sh`.
+`make sync` from the `src/` folder should perform any post-pull actions needed or run the update script: `docker-compose exec php scripts/update.sh`

 In some situations `drush cim` fails.
 In this case, the Drupal UI (Configuration -> Development -> Configuration Syncronization) should work.
-If errors still persist, you may need to manually enable new modules before running the configuration syncronization.
+If errors still persist, you may need to manually enable new modules before running the configuration syncronization with `drush en module`.

 ## Installing modules
 From within the `php` container: